judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-01-30-relationships-a-nomads-philosophy.markdown

 ---
-title:			"Relationships: A Nomad's Philosophy"
+title:			A Nomad's Philosophy to Relationships
 date:			2016-01-30 17:44:26 Z
-categories:		Lifestyle
+categories:		lifestyle
 tags:			whileyoung
 author:			judsonlmoore
 excerpt:		Relationships struggle to survive the test of distance, and for good reason.
 As a nomad, I have learned how to protect the most precious relationships.
 layout:			post
 image:			../assets/images/